nzmpi/nzmpi/README.md

 ### Hi, I'm Nizami 👋

-I am was born and grew up in Siberia, but now I live in Azerbaijan.
+I was born and grew up in Siberia, but now I live in Azerbaijan.

 I am an ex-physicist (Ph.D. in high energy physics), but I want to move to web3 development.